burlachenkok/exploring-python3/python3-note.md

 | Extra Runtime Environment (not part of OS) | 0  | 1.60 GB for Python 3.9 (MSC v.1927 64 bit (AMD64)) |
 | Executable Script/Application | 112 KB  | 274 bytes |

-This comparison made through [SysInternals Suite from Mark Rusinovich et al](#sysinternals-suite-from-mark-rusinovich-et-al) highlights the considerable resource disparities between a low-level, compiled language (C++) and an interpreted, high-level scripting language (Python).
+This comparison made through [SysInternals Suite from Mark Rusinovich et al](#sysinternals-suite-from-mark-rusinovich-et-al) highlights the considerable resource disparities between a "low-level", compiled language C++ and an interpreted, high-level scripting language Python.

-By investigating such basic applications, we can gain insight into the underlying costs associated with higher-level language abstractions and runtime environments, guiding informed choices for resource-sensitive applications.
+By investigating such basic application, we can gain insight into the underlying costs associated with higher-level language abstractions and runtime environments, guiding informed choices for resource-sensitive applications.

 ## What is Python